LegendaryWar/HerGPT/README.md

 - **Likes and Dislikes Table**: Keep a record of her likes and dislikes to help you plan thoughtful surprises, gifts, and activities.
 Keep track of what her family likes and dislikes aswell.
 - **Facts Table**: Store interesting and important facts about her.
 These can be fundamental truths that are not a like or a dislike
 - **Important Dates Table**: Never forget an important date again by keeping track of anniversaries, birthdays, and other significant events.
-- **Daily Dairy**: A daily Dairy so that the above 3 things can be automatically extracted from it in the future!
+- **Daily Logs**: A daily log so that the above 3 things can be automatically extracted from it in the future!

 ## Planned Data Structure